laingdk/Moon/_posts/2017-01-09-ways-to-build-on-the-intellectual-work-of-others.md

 ---
 layout: post
 title: Ways to build on the intellectual work of others
-description: A list of formal and informal ways to contribute to intellectual progress by drawing directly on the work of others.
+description: A list of formal and informal ways to contribute to intellectual progress without relying on originality.
 comments: true
 published: false
 ---

 I often hear intellectuals say that they want others to build on their ideas.
-But I'm rarely clear on how to do this.
-There would be no point in simply declaring agreement, since I don't have especially high status.

-I doubt I'm the only one who feels this way.
-There are lots of smart, hard-working people who would be glad to contribute to the intellectual work of others, but mostly sit around waiting for original ideas.
-This need not be so.
+Unfortunately, since intellectual work is abstract, there is rarely a clear set of next steps to be taken.
+This causes many capable people, who are motivated to contribute, to mostly sit around waiting for original ideas.
+Meanwhile, plenty of old, promising ideas end up amounting to nothing.

-I'm compiling a list of ways to contribute to the work of others.
-If you'd like to contribute to my project, see below.
+So I'm compiling a list of ways to contribute to the intellectual work of others.
+If you'd like to contribute to this project, well, see below.
+Hopefully you'll be well-furnished with ideas.

 ## Improving or expanding presentability

-Summarize.
+#### Summarize.
+- Cole's Notes
+- Ethical Systems book summaries

-Share your confusion.
+#### Share your confusion.
+- People in comments sections
+- Student in class

-Paraphrase for a different audience.
+#### Present the material to a different audience.
+- Wait But Why
+- Obama Administration AI report

-Transfer to a different medium.
+#### Transfer to a different medium.
+- Kurzgezagt
+- Surely You're Joking, Mr. Feynman!
+- Rationality: AI to Zombies

-Transfer to a different level of formality.
+#### Transfer to a different level of formality.
+- Superintelligence

-Share and promote the author's work.
+#### Share and promote the author's work.
+- Steven Pinker on Twitter

 ## Engaging directly

-Generate further examples.
+#### Generate further examples.
+-

-Generate counterexamples.
+#### Generate counterexamples.
+-

-Generalize to a broader view.
+#### Generalize to a broader view.
+-

+#### Situate the ideas within a taxonomy.
+-

-Provide relevant data.
+#### Provide relevant data.
+- Our World In Data

-Suggest names for unnamed concepts.
+#### Suggest names for unnamed concepts.
+- Kevin Simler

-Supply relevant expertise.
+#### Supply relevant expertise or perspective.
+-

-Deduce further implications or predictions.
+#### Deduce further implications or predictions.
+-

-Deduce actionable takeaways.
+#### Deduce actionable takeaways.
+-

+#### Apply similar analysis to a different problem or situation.
+- Age of Em

 ## Enabling further work

-Share similar work that the author may not know of.
+#### Share similar work that the author may not know of.
+-

-Offer writing/editing suggestions.
+#### Offer writing/editing suggestions.
+-

-Offer specialized skills, especially computer related.
+#### Offer specialized skills, especially computer related.

-Offer

-## Drawing inspiration

-Apply similar analysis to a different problem or situation.
+-

+#### Offer to do menial work.
+-

+#### Donating money.
+-

+#### Offering payment in exchange for completion of more work.
+-

+#### Referring people who might be more capable or motivated than you are.
+-

+#### Take the lead on organizing group goals.
+-